Manhattan Cafe: 2002: four-year-old season

-On 23 March 2002, Manhattan Cafe began his second season in the Grade II Nikkei Sho at Nakayama.
+On March 23, 2002, Manhattan Cafe began his second season in the Grade II Nikkei Sho at Nakayama.
 He started favourite but finished only sixth of the eight runners behind Active Bio.
-On his next appearance he was one of eleven horses to contest the spring edition of the Tenno Sho over 3200 metres at Kyoto on 28 April.
+On his next appearance he was one of eleven horses to contest the spring edition of the Tenno Sho over 3,200 metres at Kyoto on April 28.
 Narita Top Road started favourite with Manhattan Cafe next in the betting on 1.9/1 ahead of Jungle Pocket and Sunrise Pegasus.
-Ridden as usual by Ebina he won by a neck and half a length from Jungle Pocket and Narita Top Road.
+Ridden as usual by Ebina, he won by a neck and half a length from Jungle Pocket and Narita Top Road.

-Manhattan Cafe was rested until autumn when he was sent to Europe to contest the 81st running of the Prix de l'Arc de Triomphe over 2400 metres as Longchamp Racecourse on 6 October.
+Manhattan Cafe was rested until autumn when he was sent to Europe to contest the 81st running of the Prix de l'Arc de Triomphe over 2,400 metres as Longchamp Racecourse on October 6.
 Starting at odds of 8.3/1 he turned into the straight in seventh place but faded to finish thirteenth of the sixteen runners behind Marienbard.
+The loss of speed was attributed to an injury, as signs of tendonitis in the left foreleg were discovered after the race.
+He was retired immediately, before undergoing further examination.

+At the JRA Awards for that year, he received 146 of the 281 votes cast, earning the JRA Award for Best Older Male Horse.